codr7/shi/README.md

 The type of methods like `+` and `-`, as well as user defined methods like `fib`.

 ## VM Operations
+The following VM operations are provided.
+Note that all implementations allow adding new operations from user code.

 ### Branch end pc
 Pop value from stack and continue evaluating if it's truthy, otherwise jump to the end of the branch.